THE GOOD DRUG GUIDE

 Reboxetine may be safely combined with an SSRI, though there is evidence that NARIs themselves indirectly enhance central serotonin function by a mechanism that doesn't depend on reuptake inhibition.
 More surprisingly perhaps, preliminary studies suggest reboxetine can actually reverse tranylcypromine-induced hypertensive crises.
 The "cheese effect" is usually triggered by ingesting tyramine-rich foods.
 Thus NARIs plus MAOIs may prove a potent form of combination-therapy if other options fail.
 Newly-licensed (2006) EMSAM, the transdermal selegiline patch, is probably the safest choice of MAOI.

-Reboxetine may also be used off-label to treat low back pain and fibromyalgia.
+Reboxetine may also be used off-label to treat low back pain, fibromyalgia and obstructive sleep apnea.

 and further reading